-(3) Minimum of three (3) years of overseas field experience working in humanitarian assistance, political transition, or democracy building programs, of which a minimum of one (1) year must consist of field experience in one or more countries undergoing a political transition.
+(3) Minimum of three (3) years of overseas field experience working in a developing country, of which a minimum of one (1) year must consist of field experience in one or more countries undergoing a political transition.

 SELECTION FACTORS

 (Determines basic eligibility for the position.
 Applicants who do not meet all of the selection factors are considered NOT qualified for the position.)